publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schX/ptE/m__us_usc_t42_s300d–52.md

     (a) __In general__

-        The Secretary, acting through the Administrator of the Health Resources and Services Administration, may make grants to States and American Indian consortia for the purpose of carrying out projects to improve access to rehabilitation and other services regarding traumatic brain injury.
+        The Secretary may make grants to States and American Indian consortia for the purpose of carrying out projects to improve access to rehabilitation and other services regarding traumatic brain injury.

     (b) __State advisory board__